 Welcome Kushɛ Kabɔ!

-I am always seeking opportunities to bridge research, policy, and practice.
+I am committed to opportunities to bridge research and policy.
 I have worked as a practitioner and consultant with education and development organizations in the United States, Jordan, Senegal, and Sierra Leone.
 Additionally, my research and activism led to the creation of The Kwame Nkrumah Distinguished Alumni Award at the University of Pennsylvania Graduate School of Education.

 Interior of the Annie Walsh Memorial School in Sierra Leone, established in 1849 as the first secondary school for girls in Sub-Saharan Africa.